Fowler Swimming Pool and Bathhouse

 The Fowler Swimming Pool and Bathhouse, located at 308 E. 6th in Fowler, Kansas, was built in 1936 by the Works Progress Administration, a New Deal work program.
 It includes an oval pool and a bathhouse designed in Moderne style architecture.
 It was listed on the National Register of Historic Places in 2009.
 The listing included the pool and bathhouse as contributing elements and a restroom building as a non-contributing building.

 It was deemed significant as an example of a New Deal-era program providing social and recreational resources.
-It was one of 40 swimming pools facilities in Kansas that was built or improved by the Works Progress Administration.
+It was one of 40 swimming pools facilities in Kansas that were built or improved by the Works Progress Administration.